Cycleways in Port Stephens

 Port Stephens has designated cycleways that provide safe cycling around the peninsula.
 These cycleways can take you from Salamander Bay right through to Fingal Bay with some spectacular waterviews as you pass from Bagnalls Beach to Dutchies Beach to Nelson Bay, some shaded riding through bush and reserves from Shoal Bay to Fingal Bay and plenty of parks, playgrounds and cafes along the way.

-Click here to view the Port Stephens Cycleways Maps or click on the cycle maps below to view and print.
+Click on the cycle maps below to view and print.
 They include cycleways in Anna Bay, Corlette, Salamander Bay, Tanilba Bay, Mallabulla, Lemon Tree Passage, Soliders Point, Medowie, Raymond Terrace and Seaham.